angular/angular/adev/src/content/introduction/essentials/handling-user-interaction.md

 Handle user interaction in your application.
 </docs-decorative-header>

 One of the key aspects of making applications dynamic is the ability to handle user interaction.
-In this guide, we'll take a look at two primary categories of user interaction: event handling and forms.
+In this guide, we'll take a look at two primary categories of user interaction: event handling.

 ## Event Handling